painting 101: Best Painting Advice to Create a front porch masterpiece

 Color is Angels Kiss by Behr.

-My Best Painting Advice: Choosing TYPE of Paint
+My Best Painting Advice: Choosing the Type of Paint

 - Do you want to change out the color or do you want to paint it once and have it done?